PioneersHub/pyconde-website/docs/blog_post.md

 The `title` field is a simple string.

-The `pub_date` field is the date, formatted like this: YYYY-mm-dd.
+The `pub_date` field is the date, formatted as `YYYY-MM-DD`.

-the `body` is the blog post as markdown.
+The `body` field contains the blog post content in Markdown format.

 4. Commit the changes to your new branch
 5. Push the changes
-6. Open a PR
+6. Open a pull request
-7. Merge the PR, once it has been approved
+7. Merge the pull request once approved

-The new blog post will automatically be deployed, once it has been merged.
-Note: Due to some technicalities it can take up to an hour for the changes to be visible on the website.
+The new blog post will be deployed automatically after merging.

+> **Note:** Due to CDN caching and deployment pipeline processing, changes may take up to an hour to appear on the website.